NVIDIA/aistore/docs/providers.md

 WARNING: Currently HTTP(S) based datasets can only be used with clients which support an option of overriding the proxy for certain hosts (for e.g. `curl ... --noproxy=$(curl -s G/v1/cluster?what=target_ips)`).
 If used otherwise, we get stuck in a redirect loop, as the request to target gets redirected via proxy.

-## Supported Cloud Providers
+## Supported Backend Providers

 To reiterate, AIStore can be deployed as a fast tier in front of several storage backends.
-Supported *cloud providers* include: AIS (`ais`) itself, as well as AWS (`aws`), GCP (`gcp`), and Azure (`azure`), and all the respective S3, Google Cloud, and Azure compliant storages.
+Supported *backend providers* include: AIS (`ais`) itself, as well as AWS (`aws`), GCP (`gcp`), and Azure (`azure`), and all the respective S3, Google Cloud, and Azure compliant storages.

-In the AIS [CLI](/cmd/cli/README.md), we use protocol prefixes to designate any specific Cloud Provider:
+In the AIS [CLI](/cmd/cli/README.md), we use protocol prefixes to designate any specific Backend Provider:

 * `ais://` - for AIS
 * `aws://` or `s3://` interchangeably - for Amazon S3